whysumedh/os-hack/README.md

 ## 🔗 Demo Video
 https://drive.google.com/drive/folders/1A1vtRV-iDrYIjKYmGxwpRpCNWGjBOHEt

-- As mentioned in the video we have updated our scoring method in the code.
+Sped up the video to 2x
 ## 🔗 Hosted Apps

 - Check out the react API Interface we have created for this app: https://os-hack.vercel.app/